andrea-lopera/Production-Line-Intelligence-Dashboard/README.md

 ---

-## Next Steps

-**Phase 2: Exploratory Data Analysis (EDA)**
-Analyze trends by shift, product type, and rework outcomes.

----

-## Project Goal

-By the end, this dashboard will help:
-- Monitor process efficiency and product quality
-- Identify shifts or product types with high rework or downtime
-- Demonstrate analytics and reporting skills using realistic operations data

----
 ## Phase 2: Exploratory Data Analysis

 We explored the simulated production dataset to uncover trends in processing time, rework, and downtime.